Vikasnash/DEV/tt.md

 | 10     | Recent Trends in Outlier Analysis for Transactional Data             | A review of the latest innovations and best practices in outlier detection.    | [Link](https://www.example.com/recent-outlier.pdf) |

 ---

-*Feel free to adjust the explanations and update the placeholder links with actual URLs as you build your repository.
-This template should provide a systematic, user–friendly way to track free research papers and books on each topic from beginner to advanced.*

-Happy tracking and exploring!